 We divide our early childhood program into small class sizes of:

-Before care is available beginning at 7 am and after care is open from 3:20 pm until 6 pm.
+Before care is available beginning at 7 am and after care runs from 3:20 pm until 6 pm.